A watershed is the land that captures inputs of rain,

 Need help getting started?
 Contract Chris Bové as a consultant.

-Chris Bové offers VP-level leadership of global teams, strategy & operations.
+Chris Bové leads and advises global CS teams in strategy & operations.

 Users realize a company's strength through its Community.